MadsLeander/licenses/README.md

 # Licenses
 Licenses is a small dev resource.
 The background images are based on the state of California driver licenses.
-The html/css is not responsive, but feel free to contribute if you decide to do it yourself.
+The html/css is not responsive, but feel free to contribute if you decide to fix it yourself.

 # Usage
 ## Exports